krishnatejacoder/KrishnaTeja/README.md

 <h1>I'm from India</h1>

-- 🌱 I’m currently learning frontend and DSA
+- 🌱 I’m currently learning frontend , Deep Learnign and DSA

 - 👯 I’m looking to collaborate on **Innovative Projects**